2 Tenure Track Positions: School of Zoology and the Steinhardt Museum of Natural History

-Tel-Aviv University is the largest and most scientifically diverse University in Israel .
-The appointment is tenure-tracked, with a fixed term of 5 years, designed to enable early career scientists to become tenured group leaders and to develop an independent, internationally leading research group.
-Candidates are also expected to contribute to the student learning experience through teaching undergraduate and graduate courses and through their research and personal tutoring.
-Upon acceptance, the fellow will be provided with start-up funds and support with student scholarships.
-Joining fellows will also benefit from training in research management.
+The appointment is tenure-tracked, with a fixed term of 5 years, designed to enable early career scientists to become tenured group leaders and to develop an independent, internationally leading, research group.
+Successful candidates will be provided with start-up

-Upon request, be prepared to provide 3 recommendation letters (which should be sent directly to the email address above).
+Upon request, be prepared to provide 3 recommendation letters (which should be sent from the referees directly to the email address below) Applications and all inquiries should be sent to the Chair of the Search Committee: Prof. Shai Meiri: firstname.lastname@example.org